Discover the Mongol Rally

 Q: Spencer: How can people get involved and participate who aren't actually taking part in the rally?

 Pam: As a team we've sat down (on Skype as we're all strangers, and have never met in person) and spoke about ways to raise money for he charity.
 We currently have two ways for people to get involved.
 Intrepid Travel is one of our sponsors for the rally, and they already support our charity, The Lotus Children's Centre.
 Donations made through the Intrepid Foundation site are matched dollar for dollar, which is awesome.
 The other way people can get involved is through our Mystery Crate offer.

 Pam: What are these "mystery crates" you speak of?
 Are they like the mystery crates that were dropped on the island in LOST?
 I must confess.
 I am one of the few people who never watched LOST.
 The Mystery Crates (which are more like envelopes) are available with a $75 donation.
 Each crate will contain momentos and treasures from the rally.
 It's a way for us to bring a little bit of the rally home to our readers.
 The crates could contain a postcard signed by the mafia, a Russian doll, an 'extra' bolt from the car after a repair, caviar from the Black Sea.
 Anything is possible!

-Q: The Traveling Philosopher: What do you think will be some of your takeaways from the Mongol Rally?
+Q: Spencer: What do you think will be some of your takeaways from the Mongol Rally?

 Pam: As a solo traveler, I think the biggest one will be patience.
 I'll be with two strangers, 24/7, for 38 days.
 I think this type of adventure will truly test me.
 I'll learn more about things like instant problem solving, and quick decisions.
 I'll learn about customs and cultures as we encounter locals.
 I'll learn how to change a tire!
 The more I plan for this adventure, the more I realize that it is a lot bigger than I originally thought.
 It's exciting and scary, but mostly exciting.